vuongtran90/vuongtran90/README.md

 ---

-Front-End developer at <a href="https://anymindgroup.com/" target="_blank" rel="noreferrer">AnyMind Group</a>, where my main focus lies in enhancing and creating user interfaces for the AnyMind platform.
+Front-End developer at <a href="https://anymindgroup.com/" target="_blank" rel="noreferrer">AnyMind Group</a>, where my main focus lies in enhancing and creating user interfaces for the company platform.

 Currently living in Bangkok.